StateVoicesNational/Spoke/README.md

 3. As long as you leave `SUPPRESS_SELF_INVITE=` blank in your `.env` you should be able to invite yourself from the homepage.
    - If you DO set that variable, then spoke will be invite-only and you'll need to generate an invite.
 Run:
      ```
-     echo "INSERT INTO invite (hash,is_valid) VALUES ('abc', 1);" |sqlite3 mydb.sqlite
+     echo "INSERT INTO invite (hash,is_valid) VALUES ('E4502B28-301E-4E63-9A97-ACA14E8160C8', 1);" |sqlite3 mydb.sqlite
      # Note: When doing this with PostgreSQL, you would replace the `1` with `true`
      ```
-   - Then use the generated key to visit an invite link, e.g.: http://localhost:3000/invite/abc.
+   - Then use the generated key to visit an invite link, e.g.: http://localhost:3000/invite/E4502B28-301E-4E63-9A97-ACA14E8160C8.
 This should redirect you to the login screen.
 Use the "Sign Up" option to create your account.
 4. You should then be prompted to create an organization.
 Create it.
 5. See the [Admin and Texter demos](https://opensource.moveon.org/spoke-p2p#block-yui_3_17_2_25_1509554076500_36334) to learn about how Spoke works.
 6. See [Getting Started with Development](#more-documentation) below.